Are your customers stupid? No, they’re probably lazy

 If you want my take on their update, keep reading.

-Stupid lazy clients and the Google update
+Lazy customers and the Google update

 Let’s av a look at how you can mitigate any changes.

 Our lazy potential clients are looking on the web.
-And they’re looking for us (when they can be arsed to lift their head off the sofa).
+And they’re looking for us (when they can be arsed to lift their heads off the sofa).
 Because surfing the internet is so exhausting, they want an easy time when they land on your website.

 Picture this scene…